Skip to main content

 The class defines the three Android constructors but defers their actual implementation to the private configureComponent function.
 This function takes care of initializing all the components specific properties: in this case you are setting the layout of the WebView and you are defining the WebClient that you use to customize the behavior of the WebView.
 In this code, the ReactWebView emits an event when the page finishes loading, by implementing the WebClient's onPageFinished method.

-The code then define an helper function to actually emit an event.
+The code then defines a helper function to actually emit an event.
 To emit an event, you have to:

 • grab a reference to the ReactContext;